 The local plan review will be subject to public consultation at a number of different stages.
 All consultation will be undertaken in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012 and the Councils' Statement of Community Involvement (SCI).

 Appendices

-Appendix 1 - West Dorset and Weymouth & Portland Local Plan Review: Issues and Options Document
+Appendix 1 - West Dorset and Weymouth & Portland Local Plan Review: Initial Issues and Options Consultation document